pipinstallyp/pipinstallyp.github.io/src/pages/about.md

 Hi, I'm pipinstallyp!
 With a coding journey that began in 2012, I started my adventures in tech by creating websites on forumotion.
 From India, my curiosity has led me on an exploration of the intricate workings of both biological and artificial brains.

 Over the years my portfolio has evolved; I served as an active IEEE member from 2018 to 2021 and currently run a community known as finetuner AI labs.
 I spend my days as a software engineer, with this profile dedicated to all things AI.
-Currently, I am cooperating with Stable Diffusion, having been a part of the team since August 22nd, 2023.
+Currently, I am cooperating with Stable Diffusion, having been playing around it since August 22nd, 2022.

 ## Current Projects